 Large Panhandle county with karst limestone overlain by sandy and clay soils, featuring Florida Caverns State Park and extensive cave systems.
 The karst geology creates rapid pathways for septic contamination to reach the Floridan Aquifer, requiring advanced treatment in vulnerable areas.
 Wells tap the Floridan Aquifer at moderate depths with hard water and occasional hydrogen sulfide.

-Jackson County has 2 active service providers, including 2 septic installation, 2 drain field repair, 1 septic pumping providers.
+2 active providers, including 2 septic installation, 2 drain field repair, 1 septic pumping providers.

 2 providers found